Michigan Total Loss Car Claim: Get The Full Value Of Your Vehicle

 According to Michigan law, a car is considered a total loss when it meets the threshold of when “the estimated cost of repair, including parts and labor, is equal to or more than 75% . . . of the pre damaged actual cash value of the vehicle . . .”
 (MCL 257.217c(2)(a)(ii) and (2)(b)(i))

-Once it has been determined that you have a total loss vehicle after your crash in Michigan, the insurance company will use its calculator to tally your insurance payout.
+Once it has been determined that you have a vehicle that is damaged beyond repair after your crash, the insurance company will use its calculator to tally your insurance payout.
 Generally, the actual cash value of your payout will equal your vehicle’s pre-crash market value minus depreciation from when it was brand new.

-How do I file a total loss claim in Michigan?
+How do I file a total loss car claim in Michigan?

-There will likely be two parts to your total loss claim after a motor vehicle crash in Michigan: (1) you’ll file a mini tort claim against the at-fault driver to recover damages to cover your collision deductible; and (2) you’ll file a claim under your collision policy to cover the full value of damage to or total loss of your vehicle.
+There will likely be two parts to your total loss car claim after a crash in Michigan: (1) you’ll file a mini tort claim against the at-fault driver to recover damages to cover your collision deductible; and (2) you’ll file a claim under your collision policy to cover the full value of damage to or complete loss of your vehicle.

 Last updated: